Access: The CPM Program

 Dewey Riou is an Adjunct Instructor for FCPM.
 He is a retired police lieutenant withover 26 years at the Tallahassee Police Department, wherehe worked in investigations, public information, narcotics, D.A.R.E., PAL, emergency management and patrol administration.
 He spent 10 years as a hostage negotiator, and has over25 years’ experience as an instructor and trainer in crisis intervention, defensive tactics, emergency management, Rape Aggression Defense (RAD), TAC, and the Drug Education for Youth (DEFY) programs.

 Dewey received his Bachelor’s and Master's degrees from Barry University, which gave himtheir Distinguished Alumni Award in 2006.Dewey graduated from CPM in 2002.

 Leonard Wood is an Adjunct Professor for FCPM and has extensive training experience.
-He works for the Florida Department of Agriculture and Consumer Services as a Training Consultant.
+He works for the Florida Department of Agriculture and Consumer Services as a Lead Business Process Consultant.
 During his career, Leonard has served as a Park Ranger, Wildland Firefighter, Disaster Recovery Team Lead, Investigator, Consumer Mediator, and Quality Manager.
 In 2015, Leonard was named Florida Sterling Council Rookie Examiner of the Year for his work on a Sterling review team.
 When not serving the State of Florida, Leonard works as a private training consultant, has written and published four books of poetry, is a proud community mentor, and serves as a volunteer with the Wakulla County Animal Shelter, Keep Wakulla County Beautiful, Adopt-A-Road, and Wakulla County Public Library programs.
 He is a 2015 graduate of the CPM program.

 Return to: CPM Master Page